ATpoint/atac_chip_preprocess/README.md

 Alternatively, if a bowtie2 index has already been made with this (or any other) command or downloaded from a repository, then it can be specified via the `--idx` argument, e.g. `--idx /path/to/folder/with/*.bt2_files`.
 The folder is expected to only contain one index with all the files the indexing produces.
-For mammalian genomes that is usllay four `.bt2` and two `.rev.bt2` files.
-These will then be used during aligment.
+For mammalian genomes that is usually four `.bt2` and two `.rev.bt2` files.
+These will then be used during alignment.

 Note that `--idx_pubmode 'move'` is not compatible with using the created index during the same run by the align process.
 If using 'move' then one has to specify the path to the index and invoke a second run.
 It is therefore preferred to first build an index with 'move' (so it can be long-term stored somewhere) and then run the alignment in a second run.
 Alternatively,